josephhughes/viral-bioinformatics-training/Bash_Scripting/Intro_To_Bash_Scripting.md

 Make a bash script that loops through each file in the Datasets/fastq_data, checks if the file is illumina or nextera based on the name, runs `fastqc` on the files, then runs `trim_galore` and uses the correct parameters based on the filetype.

 ### Task 7
-Do the same as above (except autodetect adaptors can be used here), this time with the files in the Datasets/fastq_data/paired_end which are paired end sequence reads.
+Do the same as task 6 (except autodetect adaptors can be used here), this time with the files in the Datasets/fastq_data/paired_end which are paired end sequence reads.

 ----

+# 3: Summary Tasks
+If you have some time left, here are a few tasks that make use of what we have learned so far.

+## Section 3.1: Basic Commands
+Create bash scripts for each of the following questions:

+### Task 3.1.1
+  1. Make a directory called "Basic_Commands"
+  2. Print to the terminal "Basic_Command Directory Created!"

+### Task 3.1.2
+  1. Accept 2 file name parameters
+  2. Create the 2 files in the "Basic_Commands" directory
+  3. Print the list of files in the "Basic_Commands" directory

+## Section 3.2: File Creation and Manipulation
+### Task 3.2.1
+  1. Get the header line of the `Datasets/owid-covid-data.csv` and make a new file with the header as the first line.
+  2. Append the last 100 lines to the file
+  3. Append the first 500 lines
+  4. Sort the new file on the 4th columns and save the sorted version as a new file
+  5. Print a completion message
+  6. Print the number of rows in the file (excluding the header row)

+### Task 3.2.2
+  1. Extract the lines of the `sarscov2.gb` file containing the string "product="
+  2. Only print the product values for each product
+  3. Make sure the products are unique

+## Section 3.3: Loops and If Statements

+### Task 3.3.1
+  1. Count the number of reads in the fastq file `Datasets/fastq_data/paired_end/SRR1748193_0_1.fq` using a loop.

+### Task 3.3.2
+ 1. Loop the first 500 lines of the `Datasets/owid-covid-data.csv`
+ 2. Retrieve the value for number of cases
+ 3. Add it to a variable called total_number_of_cases (remembr the values is a decimal so `bc` is needed)
+ 4. Print the total

+### Task 3.3.3
+  1. Check if the file `Datasets/fastq_data/paired_end/SRR1748193_0_1.fq` has a matching paired end file in the directory.